bitherder/bitherder-docker-test/README.md

 * demonstrate the environment passed to docker instance is received by app
 * app not running as root
 * some sort of external logging
-* Dockerfile part of project
+* Dockerfile part of application code